harperreed/vcard-tools/README.md

 Fixes VCard files exported from the Sunshine contacts app by removing obsolete items. ☀️

+### 📝 `vcf-note-remover.py`

+Removes the NOTE field from VCard files unless it contains specific keywords defined in a configuration file. 📋

 ## 📚 Documentation

 Each script includes a detailed docstring explaining its purpose, usage, and dependencies.
 For more information, refer to the individual script files. 📖